-The dividend make-whole provisions within both the acquisition termination redemption and fundamental change conversion options represent embedded derivatives that in accordance with GAAP, should be accounted for on a combined basis separately from the Series B Preferred Stock and reported at fair value.
-The fair value of the Series B Preferred Stock dividend make-whole provisions at inception was insignificant.
-The fair value of these provisions as of June 30, 2017 and December 31, 2016, was \$57.1 million and insignificant, respectively, and is recorded within Series B Preferred Stock dividend make-whole provisions on the consolidated balance sheets.
-For both the three months ended and year to date June 30, 2017, Great Plains Energy recognized a \$57.1 million loss for the change in fair value within loss on Series B Preferred Stock dividend make-whole provisions on the consolidated statements of comprehensive income (loss).
+The dividend make-whole provisions within both the acquisition termination redemption and fundamental change conversion options discussed above represented embedded derivatives that in accordance with GAAP, were accounted for on a combined basis separately from the Series B Preferred Stock and reported at fair value.
+The fair value of the Series B Preferred Stock dividend make-whole provisions at inception and December 31, 2016 was insignificant.
+As part of the \$963.4 million redemption of the Series B Preferred Stock, the Series B Preferred Stock dividend make-whole provisions liability was settled in August 2017.
+For the three months ended and year to date September 30, 2017, Great Plains Energy recognized a loss of \$67.7 million and \$124.8 million, respectively, for the settlement of these provisions, which is recorded within loss on Series B Preferred Stock dividend make-whole provisions on the consolidated statements of comprehensive income (loss).